AmitSahay2022/Expense-management-api-with-JWT-complete/README.md

 # Expense-management-api-with-JWT-complete
-expense management project with JWT Security (Simplified in easy 5 steps) Step 1: Add maven Dependency for JWT <br>
+expense management project with JWT Security (Simplified in easy 5 steps) <br>
+   Step 1: Add maven Dependency for JWT <br>
    Step 2: create JwtTokenUtil class in jwt package so all the jwt related class will stay at one place <br>
                This class will generate Token and validate Token <br>